thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

   type 0x0001
   - skS: The Issuer Private Key, serialized using SerializeScalar from
     {{Section 2.1 of OPRF}} and represented as a hexadecimal string.
-  - pkS: The Issuer Public Key, serialized according to the encoding in {{private-token-type}}.
+  - pkS: The Issuer Public Key, serialized according to the encoding in {{RFC9578, Section 8.2.1}}.
   - token_challenge: A randomly generated TokenChallenge structure, represented as a hexadecimal string.
-  - nonce: The 32-byte client nonce generated according to {{private-request}}, represented as a hexadecimal string.
+  - nonce: The 32-byte client nonce generated according to {{RFC9578, Section 5}},
+    represented as a hexadecimal string.
   - blind: The blind used when computing the OPRF blinded message, serialized using SerializeScalar from {{Section 2.1 of OPRF}} and represented as a